 Ensuring quick and efficient muscle recovery is one the most crucial components to optimize training and improve performance.
 Due to the slow amino-acid delivery of Casein, it is theorized that Casein can enhance muscle protein synthesis and reduce muscle mass breakdown to a greater degree than if supplemented during the day to help optimize post-workout recovery.
 In a study published in Medicine in Science in Sports and Exercise, 16 male subjects performed a single bout of resistance training exercise in the evening.
 All subjects were provided with post-workout nutrition consisting of 20G of protein and 60G of carbohydrates in addition to 40G of casein protein, or placebo.
 The study concluded that protein ingested before sleep, was effectively digested and absorbed, advancing the stimulation of muscle protein synthesis and post-workout recovery [R].

 Although these studies show a positive effect of supplementing protein on performance indicators, the problem is that they do not prove any substantiated evidence we don’t already know and that drinking protein before bed provides any real benefit as compared to drinking protein during the day.
 Of course, supplementing with protein stimulates muscle protein synthesis and helps rebuild and repair lean muscle mass no matter what time of day you take it at.
 Hundreds if not thousands of studies have already proven that whey, whey isolate, and casein, are great sources of protein to help illicit anabolic changes and build lean muscle mass and strength in addition to optimizing post-workout recovery.
 But, does it prove that you should drink a protein shake before bed?
-No. Additionally, in every study the supplement protocol, included 40G of casein or more.
-That’s a ton of protein.
-By supplementing that much protein, before bed you’re ingesting nearly 200 extra calories.
-So if your goal is to gain weight, then yes, drinking a protein shake before bed in addition to post-workout, will help you build more mass.
+No, not really.
+The fact of the matter, is this.
+If you want to build more muscle mass and gain more weight, then yes adding a protein shake can be beneficial before bed, whether its casein or whey protein, it doesn't really matter.
+Additionally, in every study the supplement protocol, included 40G of casein or more.
+That means at least two scoops.
+By supplementing that much protein before bed you’re ingesting nearly 200 extra calories.
+You body uses amino acids, as the raw materials more muscel growth.
+As long as you're within your daily protein intake goals, then drinking a protein shake before bed in addition to post-workout, will help you build more mass.

 Casein protein has been suggested to help exercise performance and strength gains, due to its slow exogenous release of amino acids.
 Casein protein has a much thicker consistency and moves through the gastrointestinal tract more slowly providing a long-sustained release of amino acids also referred to as the ‘amino-acid drip’.
 This is why casein is marketed to be consumed before bed, so that you can get an overnight supply of amino acids, to increase the anabolic process of muscle protein synthesis and build more muscle mass and strength [R].
 But remember when I said, casein or whey, will help build lean muscle mass and strength no matter what time of day you take it?